Pix4D/pyopf/README.md

 `opf_crop project_to_crop.opf output_directory`

+#### Convert to COLMAP model

+A tool to convert an OPF project to a COLMAP sparse model.
+COLMAP sparse models consist of three files `cameras.txt`, `images.txt`, and `points3D.txt`:
+* `cameras.txt` contains information about the sensors, such as intrinsic parameters and distortion.
+* `images.txt` contains information about the cameras, such as extrinsic parameters and the corresponding image filename.
+* `points3D.txt` contains information about the tracks, such as their position and color.

+The tool can also be used to copy the images to a new directory, by specifying the `--out-img-dir` parameter.
+If specified, the tree structure of where input images are stored will be copied to the output image directory.
+In other words, if all images are stored in the same directory, the folder specified by `--out-img-dir` will only contain the images.
+If images are stored in different folders/subfolders, the `--out-img-dir` folder will contain the same folders/subfolders starting from the first common folder.

+Only calibrated projects with only perspective cameras are supported.
+Remote files are not supported.

+The conversion can be done by calling

+`opf2colmap project.opf`

 #### Convert to NeRF

 This tool converts OPF projects to NeRF.
 NeRF consists of transforms file(s), which contain information about distortion, intrinsic and extrinsinc parameters of cameras.
 Usually it is split in `transforms_train.json` and `transforms_test.json` files, but can sometimes also have only the train one.
 The split can be controlled with the parameter `--train-frac`, for example `--train-frac 0.7` will randomly assign 70% of images for training, and the remaining 30% for testing.
 If this parameter is unspecified or set to 1.0, only the `transforms_train.json` will be generated.
 Sometimes an additional `transforms_val.json` is required.
 It is to evaluate from new points of view, but the generation of new point of views is not managed by this tool, so it can just be a copy of `transforms_test.json` renamed.